7Ji/git-mirrorer/README.md

 ## stdin advanced usage
-`git-mirrorer` can also read config from stdin, this makes it ideal to be embedded into a build system to handle the
+`git-mirrorer` can also read config from stdin, this makes it ideal to be embedded into a build system to handle the .git source, especially those with submodules.

 You can keep a system-wide config template like following:
 ```